MirceaKitsune/python_raytracer/README.md

     - `fps`: Target number of frames per second, the end result may be lower or higher based on practical performance.
 FPS will be lowered when the window is not focused.
   - `RENDER`: Renderer related settings used by the camera.
     - `ambient`: Ambient light intensity, light rays start with this amount of energy.
     - `static`: Whether to use the pixel index as random noise seed and have a static pattern, alternative to using random noise each frame which produces flickering.
-Only affects material functions, effects such as DOF will still be dynamic.
+Affects material functions and camera effects such as DOF, pixel skipping is not affected and remains random.
+    - `samples`: Values higher than 1 enable multisampling, which looks softer and reduces roughness by doing multiple traces per pixel.
+This setting has an extreme performance impact and will greatly reduce FPS!
     - `fov`: Field of view in degrees, higher values make the viewport wider.
     - `dof`: Depth of field in degrees, higher values result in more randomness added to the initial ray velocity and distance blur.
     - `skip`: Pixels that are closer to the edge of the screen have a random chance of not being recalculated each frame.
 Improves performance at the cost of increased grain in the corners of the viewport where pixels may take a few frames to update.